ThatsVie/atlas-lumigram/README.md

 ## Project Overview

 This project is **Lumigram**, an Instagram clone built with React Native using Expo.
-It is the first part of a two-part project.
 Part 1 focuses on building the frontend using React Native, while Part 2 will integrate Firebase as the backend.

 **Project Overview Video:**
 [Watch on Loom](https://www.loom.com/share/aa46d4ede4a140348c75c7c141d899a1?sid=8ff29724-0055-4570-8c49-0f975dfab634)